Planning a Trip to Saba: What the Weather Tells You

 Fall Shoulder Season: September Through November

-September and October represent the statistical peak of Atlantic hurricane season.
+September and October represent the peak of Atlantic hurricane season.
 These months carry the highest probability of tropical activity affecting the Caribbean.
 November typically sees activity decline, with weather becoming somewhat more stable as the season winds toward December.

-Adventurous travelers occasionally target November, when prices drop sharply and crowds thin considerably, while weather patterns begin returning to more stable conditions.
+Adventurous travelers occasionally target November, when prices drop noticeably and crowds thin considerably, while weather patterns begin returning to more stable conditions.
 This represents a calculated risk with potential savings, suited to those with flexibility and appropriate insurance coverage.

 Best Months by Activity Type